 - Choose a well-drained medium with an EC of 0.75 - to 0.80 mmhos and a pH of 5.8 to 6.2.
 Stick cuttings within 12 to 24 hours of arrival.
-Cuttings can be stored overnight, if necessary, at 45 to 50?F (7 to 10?C) - Soil temperature should be maintained at 68 to 73?F (20 to 23?C) until roots are visible. - Once roots are visible, the media should be kept moderately wet and never saturated.
-This will prevent iron deficiency and the associated chlorotic foliage which can develop. - Begin fertilization with 75 to 100 ppm N when roots become visible.
-Increase to 150 to 200 ppm N as roots develop. - · As the rooted cuttings develop, high light and moderate air temperatures should eliminate the need for chemical plant growth regulators (PGRs). - Romeo Diascia do not require pinching during propagation.
-However, to improve branching and habit, plants can be pinched 7 to 10 days before transplanting. - Diascia rooted cuttings should be ready for transplanting 21 to 24 days after sticking.
+Cuttings can be stored overnight, if necessary, at 45 to 50°F (7 to 10°C). - Soil temperature should be maintained at 68 to 73° F (20 to 23°C) until roots are visible. - Once roots are visible, the media should be kept moderately wet and never saturated.
+This will prevent iron deficiency and the associated chlorotic foliage which can develop.
+Begin fertilization with 75 to 100 ppm N when roots become visible.
+Increase to 150 to 200 ppm N as roots develop. - · As the rooted cuttings develop, high light and moderate air temperatures should eliminate the need for chemical plant growth regulators (PGRs). - Juliet Diascia should be pinched during propagation.
+To improve branching and habit, plants should be pinched 7 to 10 days before transplanting. - Diascia rooted cuttings should be ready for transplanting 21 to 24 days after sticking.